jephbayf1986/StringCalculatorAPI/README.md

  * Split up architecture into 3 projects: Core Logic, Presentation to User and Testing.
  * All operators to inherit from the same abstract **Operator** class
  * Abstract Factory Pattern to create Operator
- * Dependency Inversion by using Interfaces, allowing for easier testing of single unit of work
+ * Dependency Inversion by using Interfaces, with dependency injection allowing for easier testing of each unit of work
  * Avoided use of lots of `IF ELSE` statements, making code difficult to read.

 # How to Build, Run and Test the Application